Michael Massey Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (5.03).
+- The Reds have a 5.01 team ERA that ranks 27th among all league pitching staffs.

-- Reds pitchers combine to rank 23rd in baseball in home runs given up (85 total, 1.3 per game).
+- The Reds rank 23rd in baseball in home runs given up (86 total, 1.3 per game).

-- The righty last pitched on Tuesday against the Los Angeles Dodgers, when he went 3 2/3 innings, allowing seven earned runs while giving up six hits.
+- The lefty's last time out came on Wednesday against the Los Angeles Dodgers, when he went 5 2/3 innings, surrendering six earned runs while giving up eight hits.

-- The 29-year-old has amassed an ERA of 6.27, with 8.7 strikeouts per nine innings, in nine games this season.
-Opponents have a .292 batting average against him.
+- In five games this season, the 25-year-old has an ERA of 5.40, with 7.1 strikeouts per nine innings.
+Opponents are batting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.